Typhoon Kirogi (2000)

 Initial news reports stated that Kirogi produced deadly flooding in the Philippines; however, the storm was too far from the country to have any impacts.
-In Japan, Kirogi produced torrential rainfall and high winds, killing five people and leaving 15 billion (2001 JPY, $140 million USD) in damages.
+In Japan, Kirogi produced torrential rainfall and high winds, killing three people and leaving ¥54.4 billion (2000 JPY, $ million USD) in damages.
 Flooding inundated nearly 1,300 homes around Tokyo and high winds cut power to roughly 20,000 residences.
 Three homes were destroyed in a landslide on Kozushima.

 Meteorological history

 Typhoon Kirogi originated out of a disorganized area of showers and thunderstorms on June 30, 2000, associated with a weak area of low pressure, situated roughly 650 km east of the Philippine island of Mindanao.
 The system remained nearly stationary for two days as it became increasingly organized.
 On July 1, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert as they anticipated the low to develop into a significant tropical cyclone within 24 hours.
 Around 0600 UTC the following day, the Japan Meteorological Agency (JMA) began monitoring the system as a tropical depression.
 At the same time, the JTWC also classified the system as Tropical Depression 05W and six hours later, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) began issuing advisories on the same system, classifying it as Tropical Depression Ditang.

 Throughout the day on July 2, the depression began to take a slow northward track in response to a mid-level subtropical ridge to the east and later that day, the JTWC upgraded it to a tropical storm.
 Early the next day, the JMA also upgraded the system to a tropical storm, at which time it received the name Kirogi.
 Although a broad cyclone, convection was gradually wrapping around the southern periphery of the circulation.
 Several hours after being named, the JMA upgraded Kirogi to a severe tropical storm and later a typhoon.
 At the same time, the JTWC classified the storm as a typhoon.
 Upon being upgraded the typhoon featured a well-developed outflow and prominent banding features consolidating around the system.